fardinbarashi/UPRT-/README.md

-# UPRT-
-UPRT : UserProfile Remove Tool
+# UPRT- UserProfile Remove Tool

 URPT is a collection of on how to remove userprofiles from clients

 URPT-CodeSnip : CMD-let